flashwing-04/showtime-website-project-archive/content/ws21/bachelor/b1/tech-stack.md

 Discord is a voice and text communication program.
 We used Discord throughout our project mainly for **communication**.
 We held our **weekly meetings** there and also **discussed problems or ideas** in the chat.

 ## Notion
-Notion is a project management program that we used to keep track of our **to-do's,deadlines,tests and more**.
+Notion is a project management program that we used to keep track of our **to-do's, deadlines, tests and more**.

 ## Adobe Illustrator
 Illustrator was mainly used to **illustrate our graphics, design ideas and statistics**.